 Resource use

-Virginia Commonwealth University's utilities – including electricity, natural gas, water, sewage and fuel oil – are purchased and managed centrally by VCU Facilities Management, Engineering and Utilities.
+VCU's utilities – including electricity, natural gas, water, sewage and fuel oil – are purchased and managed centrally by VCU Facilities Management, Engineering and Utilities.
 In an effort to conserve resources, VCU has implemented a variety of technologies and efforts to reduce natural resource consumption.
 VCU employees and students are also encouraged to incorporate these sustainable behaviors into their daily activities on campus to help reduce resource consumption.

 Water